 - 1. You should always regrid your emissions using areaweighted interpolation to ensure that the same mass is emitted at the new resolution - 2.
 You should consider the correct metadata settings required for your input netCDF file - 3.
-You will also need to define the molar mass of the species being emitted into
+You will also need to define the molar mass of the species being emitted into - 4.
+You will need to make new emissions diagnostics for any new species you emit into

-In this tutorial you are taught about The different types of reactions UKCA considers
+In this tutorial you are taught about

+The different types of reactions UKCA considers